 Explores how Black feminist and queer intellectual work on race, gender and sexuality has been used to radically reimagine what a just world would look like.
 Course Information: Same as GWS 272.
 Previously listed as AAST 272.
 Prerequisite(s): Credit or concurrent registration in ENGL 161.
 Individual and Society course, and US Society course.

 BLST 406.
-Politics of Race, Gender and Class.
+Topics in Black Feminist & Queer Theory.
 3 or 4 hours.